-The Ricoh Theta is compacted live streaming webcam that provides good accessibility for developer to develop software around it.
-The webcam is provides two was to communicate with it: MTP protocol through a usb cable, REST api protocol through WIFI.
-The Ricoh Theta is able to stream and take still pictures in different resolutions that the developer can change through the provided commands.
+The Garmin Virb is compacted live streaming webcam that provides good accessibility for developer to develop software around it.
+The webcam provides a REST api through WIFI.
+The Garmin Virb is able to stream and take still pictures in different resolutions that the developer can change through the provided REST api commands.